 Once you meet the eligibility for taking the CDI Knowledge exam, you can apply and pay for your CDI-Knowledge exam by logging on to your RID Account (or creating an account if you do not already have one) and clicking on “Apply for CDI Certification” in the orange tile titled “Apply for Certification.”
 Follow the instructions and upload training documentation.
 Payment can be made with a MasterCard or VISA.

 - RID staff will review training documentation within 10 business days.

 - After approval of the 40 hour training you will see the button to “Register for the CDI Knowledge Exam” in the yellow tile on your account.

 It is recommended that you apply at least five weeks in advance of when you would like to take the exam to allow plenty of time for the application and registration process.
-It is your responsibility to ensure that CASLI and RID receives all required documentation.
-Processing may be delayed if you submit an application that is outdated or incomplete.
+It is your responsibility to ensure that CASLI and RID receive all required documentation.
+Processing may be delayed if you submit an application that is incomplete.

 The CDI Knowledge Exam is a paper and pencil exam administered by CASLI test sites.
 CASLI test sites are located around the country.
 Each test site has a Test Administrator who is responsible for the logistics of the testing room facilities and equipment.

 All candidates must have their Authorization To Test (ATT) Letter in order to schedule an appointment.

 Once you have paid for your exam and receive your Authorization to Test (ATT) Letter, your next step is to contact the CASLI test site of your choice to schedule your exam appointment.
 When you contact the test site, the test administrator will confirm your appointment date and time and provide you with information on reaching the testing location.